xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

     * - GreaterEqual
       -
     * - Identity
-      - Not needed for shape inference
+      - Not needed for shape inference.
     * - IdentityN
       -
     * - IFFT
-      - Supported only when it is part of a sub-graph of the special form
+      - Supported only when it is part of a sub-graph of the special form.
     * - IFFT2D
-      - Supported only when it is part of a sub-graph of the special form
+      - Supported only when it is part of a sub-graph of the special form.
     * - IFFT3D
-      - Supported only when it is part of a sub-graph of the special form
+      - Supported only when it is part of a sub-graph of the special form.
     * - IteratorGetNext
-      - Supported only when it is part of a sub-graph of the special form
+      - Supported only when it is part of a sub-graph of the special form.
     * - LRN
       -
     * - LeakyRelu